 When choosing between physical consolidation with ETL versus more virtualized, federated approaches, architects have to consider a number of business, data source and data consumer considerations.

 Increasingly, data federation is proving the right approach, especially when the business needs a solution fast, doesn’t have a sizable budget to spend on infrastructure and staffing, and wants to minimize the risk involved in deploying a new solution.

 Data Federation Combines Data Faster

-You can use Composite’s Data Integration Strategy Decision Tool to help you decide when to use data virtualization, data consolidation or perhaps a hybrid combination.
+You can use Cisco’s Data Integration Strategy Decision Tool to help you decide when to use data virtualization, data consolidation or perhaps a hybrid combination.